Dr. Brent Furnish’s CV & Education in Functional Chiropractic Neurology in Louisville, KY

 Advanced components of neuronal structure and activity will be reviewed with emphasis on the relationship between environmental potentials and their effects on the central nervous system.
 Clinical applications of the breadth and depth of information will be emphasized.

-Emphasis will be placed on the structure and function of the motor system in relationship to receptor activation.
+Emphasis on the structure and function of the motor system in relationship to receptor activation.
 The relationship between brain/muscle spindle sensitivity/gain and muscle tone will be explored.
-Methodology concerning brain based activation of the neuromuscular system will be presented.
+Methodology concerning brain-based activation of the neuromuscular system will be presented.

 Peripheral Nervous System: